gerrowadat/nomad-homelab/ssl/README.md

 python3 letsencrypt-to-nomad-vers.py --export_cert=mylovelycert.mydomain.tld
 ```

-This will ideally then grab the cert form your LE direcrory and put it into *ssl_certs/mylovelycert_mydomain_tld* (nomad doesn't like periods in variable names) -- variables are actually a list of key/value pairs, so it creates 'privkey' and 'chain' keys, containing what you mght expect.
+This will ideally then grab the cert from your LE directory and put it into the nomad variable *ssl_certs/mylovelycert_mydomain_tld* (nomad doesn't like periods in variable names) -- variables are actually a list of key/value pairs, so it creates 'privkey' and 'chain' keys, containing what you mght expect.

 Congratulations, you've now got another copy of your private key out there somewhere.

-Giving Jobs Access to the Certs
+Giving Jobs Access to Certs
 ===============================

-By default no jobs have access to the certs -- unless you specify *--nomad_var_base=nomad/jobs/<myjob>* to the above script (jo have access to any vars inside that path by default).
+By default no jobs have access to the certs -- unless you specify *--nomad_var_base=nomad/jobs/myjob* to the above script (jobs have access to any vars inside that path by default).

 Otherwise, you have to add an acl policy to nomad to give a job access to this cert explicitly.
 There's a script here to do that if you don't care much about the details.
 Otherwise there's a snippet of HCL in [ssl-cert-access-policy.acl.hcl](ssl-cert-access-policy.acl.hcl) and a sample command line that you can squirrel away somewhere in your future plans for gitops or whatever.